cfw-guide/dsi.cfw.guide/docs/installing-unlaunch.md

 # Installing Unlaunch

+You are about to install Unlaunch, a bootcode exploit which gets installed onto the DSi console itself, allowing full control of the console on boot, and as a result, allows homebrew applications full access to the hardware without restrictions from DSi system apps or DSiWare titles.

 ::: warning

 If you do not have access to a PC, or if your PC is running ChromeOS, then please do not install Unlaunch.
 A PC (running Windows, Linux, or macOS) is required in order to fix some issues that may occur after installing Unlaunch.